kyma-incubator/compass/docs/kyma-environment-broker/08-01-provisioning-kyma-environment.md

 }
 ```

-4. Check operation state as described in [this tutorial](./08-03-keb-operation-state.md).
+4. Check the operation status as described [here](./08-03-keb-operation-state.md).